nicolasmoise/QH-code-exercize/README.md

 │   ├── /actions/               # Action creators that allow to trigger a dispatch to stores │   ├── /components/            # React components
 │   ├── /constants/             # Constants (action types etc.)
-│   ├── /content/               # Static content (plain HTML or Markdown, Jade, you name it) │   ├── /core/                  # Core components (Flux dispatcher, base classes, utilities) │   ├── /decorators/            # Higher-order React components │   ├── /public/                # Static files which are copied into the /build/public folder
+│   ├── /core/                  # Core components (Flux dispatcher, base classes, utilities) │   ├── /decorators/            # Higher-order React components
+│   ├── /public/                # Static files which are copied into the /build/public folder